mrvnthss/brightness-discrimination-2afc/README.md

 - `Stimuli.maxDifference`: Together with the value of the standard stimulus, this setting is used to derive the values of all comparison stimuli in the experiment.

-- `nReps`: Determines how often each pair of comparison stimulus and standard stimulus is shown to the participant.
+- `Stimuli.nReps`: Determines how often each pair of comparison stimulus and standard stimulus is shown to the participant.
 This must be an even number to allow for counterbalancing of the spatial location of the standard stimulus.

 #### Timing parameters